-- The Internet and the replacement of analogue by digital signals threaten current economic relationship. - Television viewership is decreasing, especially among the young, the some people spending more time on Internet for e-mail, chat, social networks, homework or downloading music, as well as content traditionally provided by television.
+- The Internet and the replacement of analogue by digital signals threaten current economic relationship. - Television and radio broadcasting viewership is decreasing, especially among the young, the some people spending more time on Internet for e-mail, chat, social networks, homework or downloading music, as well as content traditionally provided by television.